 This mineral is found in a variety of foods, including dairy products, foods fortified with calcium, and some vegetables.
 However, people do not usually consume enough of these products to fulfill their daily calcium requirements.

 Half of an eggshell can provide the amount of calcium needed per day in adults.
 The recommended daily intake is 1,000 mg of calcium in adults (calcium recommendations vary with age and gender).
 Older adults have higher calcium needs than younger adults.

 Moreover, the calcium from eggshells is better absorbed by the body than unadulterated calcium carbonate.
 One study found that the absorption rate of the former is 34.8%, greater than that of the latter.
 (1)

-Your bone mass density tends to decrease with advancing age.
-Still, the bone loss is especially severe for postmenopausal women who often develop osteoporosis or osteopenia as a result of it.
+Bone mass density tends to decrease with advancing age.
+This bone loss is especially severe for postmenopausal women who often develop osteoporosis or osteopenia as a result of it.
 Thus, calcium supplementation becomes all the more necessary to counter this loss.

 In another study on a group of postmenopausal women, eggshell calcium was more effective in increasing bone mass than pure calcium carbonate.
 (1)

 A few studies have shown eggshell membrane supplementation as treatment for symptoms related to osteoarthritis and to alleviate joint pain or stiffness.
 (3) Eggshell membrane is primarily composed of the protein collagen.

 However, more research is needed in this area to determine the effectiveness of eggshell membrane supplementation in joint health.

 An alternative to buying a commercial calcium supplement is making eggshell powder at home by using a rolling pin and a sieve.

 You can then add the eggshell powder into various dishes, such as bread, pizza, and pasta, without changing the texture or flavor.